Sokoke

 🎨 Colors

-Brown classic tabby (blotched pattern)
+Brown classic tabby with wood-grain pattern

 😊 Temperament